Last Updated on

 These incredible mountains will simply take your breath away.

-ZhangJiaJie National Forest Park has been a UNESCO World Heritage Site since 1992 and definitely deserves some attention from travellers who fancy a breath-taking walk amongst limestone formations rocketing to the sky.
+ZhangJiaJie National Forest Park has been a UNESCO World Heritage Site since 1992 and definitely deserves some attention from travelers who fancy a breath-taking walk among limestone formations rocketing to the sky.

 Instead of spending weeks in busy Beijing or Shanghai, go explore the Hunan province!